-The pandemic may have thrown everyone’s holiday plans for a loop, but there are still tons of ways to celebrating Christmas this year (and the next!) without stepping foot outside of the house.
+The pandemic may have thrown everyone’s holiday plans for a loop, but there are still tons of ways to celebrate Christmas this year (and the next!) without stepping foot outside of the house.

 It might sound impossible, but it’s actually very easy and a lot of fun in spite of the fact that we might not be able to celebrate with our extended family and friends.